 Have you seen your credit report recently?
 And if yes, how?
-Free apps such as credit Karma, they provide pointers, but you really need to look deeper to see the report in its entirety.
+Free apps such as credit Karma provide some information but they are not inclusive.

-Go to our page: https://thecreditbureau.com/consumers-credit-reports/ where you can monitor your report.
-Using our report will not affect your score negatively.
+To remove fraudulent items you need to know what to remove, so we recommend going to our page: https://thecreditbureau.com/consumer-credit-report/ where you can monitor your report. viewing your report this way will not affect your score negatively.

 To remove fraudulent items, you need to diligently follow the directions below:

 - File a police report with your local police.
 Make a few copies of the police report and keep them handy.

 - Continue to view your report regularly and pick out anything that seems strange – make a note of them.

 - Write a letter to the credit reporting agencies.
 Your cover letter should include your name, phone number, address, social security number, and the fraudulent charges spelled out in detail.